anuragvohraec/CounterDB/README.md

-# vDB
+# CounterDB

-A Solution to durably store your likes/dislikes count (or any count of your choice).
+A Solution to durably store your counts.
+For example number of likes/dislikes on a post.

-Its takes O(1) time to read and put unsigned long values to DB, as it similar to Arrays (there are no keys but you use index to store counts).
+Its time complexity is O(1).

-Single header only C++ file for storing and retreiving numbers.
+Single header only C++ file for storing and retrieving numbers.

 And one more thing it does this without increasing the file size, as its not append only DB.
-Which also means it can be slower on simultenous writes.
-Well if you task is just to store likes/dislikes counts, than its must not be much of a problem.
+Which also means it can be slower on simultaneous writes to an index.
+Well if your task is just to store likes/dislikes counts, than it must not be much of a problem.
 As reads are done more than writes for such cases.

 Usage example: